GRsni/Arkanoid/README.md

 # Arkanoid
-Arkanoid game made in Processing, one of my first full projects
+Arkanoid game made in Processing, one of my first complete projects